PHOTO GALLERY | Supporters brave mud, rain to hear Trump campaign for Oz in Greensburg

 “We’re not fighting just for the soul of Pennsylvania, or the soul of the country,” Oz said.
 "We’re fighting for the soul of the world, and we will beat China."

-Reschenthaler, whose redrawn 14th Congressional District will soon include almost all of Somerset County, said he supports Oz because he believes Oz is “pro-life,” pro-Second Amendment, pro-Israel and pro-MAGA.
+Reschenthaler, whose redrawn 14th Congressional District will soon include almost all of Somerset County, said he supports Oz because, in his opinion, Oz is “pro-life,” pro-Second Amendment, pro-Israel and pro-MAGA.

 “That’s Dr. Oz in spades,” Reschenthaler said.